-The majority of the Panel considered that overall the advertisement would have broad appeal to both Minors and adults.
+The majority of the Panel considered that overall the advertisements would have broad appeal to both Minors and adults.
 The Panel acknowledged that there is a strong concern in the community relating to the visibility and attractiveness of gambling ads to children.
-The Panel considered that this advertisement may be attractive to children and teenagers given the style of animation, however the advertisement was not directed primarily to Minors.
+The Panel considered that these advertisements may be attractive to children and teenagers given the style of animation, however the advertisements were not directed primarily to Minors.